satori-chatbots/taskyto-review/README.md

 Taskyto is a chatbot development framework.
 It is based on describing the tasks that a chatbot needs to perform using the notion of chatbot module.
 There are several kinds of modules like: menu, data gathering, action, sequence.

+## Evaluation (CUI'24)

+We have evaluated Taskyto across several dimensions.
+The results of the evaluation are available in the [evaluation/README.md](here).

 ## Usage

 To run a specific chatbot there is a script (`main.py`) which is in charge of loading the chatbot and interpret the contents of the yaml files.
 The yaml files must be located in some folder.
 For example, `examples/yaml/bike-shop`.
 Then: